amplitude/Amplitude-JavaScript/website/README.md

 $ GIT_USER=<Your GitHub username> USE_SSH=true yarn deploy
 ```

-If you are using GitHub pages for hosting, this command is a convenient way to build the website and push to the `gh-pages` branch.
+This will create the production build and push it the `gh-pages` branch.